Anti-slavery and human trafficking statement

 VWFS does not act as a producer or manufacturer of physical goods and has no supply chain in relation to such activities.
 The majority of VWFS’s suppliers are located in the UK.

-VWFS requires its suppliers to comply with the Volkswagen Group requirements regarding sustainability in its relationships with business partners (Code of Conduct for Business Partners) available via the Volkswagen Group website which formulates VWFS’s expectations towards the conduct of business partners in relation to central environment, social and compliance standards to ensure compliance with VWFS’s sustainability standards along the entire supply chain.
-The bases for these requirements are the principles of the UN Global Compact, the charter of the International Chamber of Commerce for viable long-term development, as well as the conventions of the International Labour Organisation.
+VWFS requires its suppliers to comply with the Volkswagen Group requirements regarding sustainability in its relationships with business partners (Code of Conduct for Business Partners) available via the Volkswagen Group website which formulates VWFS’s expectations towards the conduct of business partners in relation to the central environment, social and compliance standards to ensure compliance with VWFS’s sustainability standards along the entire supply chain.
+The bases for these requirements are the principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises, as well as the conventions of the International Labour Organisation (ILO).
 We review and develop our suppliers’ sustainability performance on an ongoing basis.
 This includes various measures such as the SAQ self-assessment questionnaire developed by the Initiative DRIVE Sustainability, sustainability as part of quality audits and focused sustainability audits of suppliers.

 All procurement is based on objective and fair criteria that reflect the principles of non-discrimination, equal treatment, transparency, procedural fairness, mutual recognition and proportionality.
 In addition to carrying out due diligence on prospective suppliers, as part of the tender process prospective suppliers are expected to confirm they are aware of VWFS’s sustainability requirements, their agreement to VWFS’s contractual terms and conditions, and that they will comply with VWFS’s policies and procedures and provide the services in accordance with all applicable laws and regulations.
 VWFS expects its suppliers to exercise due diligence along their supply chains.